Chakraborty98/NYC_Airbnb_Data-Analysis_Python/README.md

 **cleaned_dataset.csv** is the final cleaned dataset file which has been used for EDA and visualization.

+**pdf_dataanalysis.pdf** can be used to look into the overall output along with codes in one file.

 Click [here](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata) to check the original dataset.